LeeHounshell/SuperDuo/README.md

 ## Description

-This projct productionizes two apps, taking them from a semi-functional state to a production-ready state.
+This project productionizes two apps, taking them from a semi-functional state to a production-ready state.

 * **Alexandria** is a book list and barcode scanner app.